cms-btv-pog/BTVNanoCommissioning/README.md

 ## Structure
 Example worfkflow for ttbar is included.

-Each workflow can be a separete "processor" file, creating the mapping from NanoAOD to the histograms we need.
+Each workflow can be a separate "processor" file, creating the mapping from NanoAOD to the histograms we need.
 Workflow processors can be passed to the `runner.py` script along with the fileset these should run over.
 Multiple executors can be chosen (for now iterative - one by one, uproot/futures - multiprocessing and dask-slurm).